Half the World Away: Background

 Oasis' sound engineer Mark Coyle introduced the band to Burt Bacharach's song "This Guy's in Love with You".
 Coyle was in charge of musical intake while on tour, and this song was often played during his eclectic sets.
 Drummer Tony McCarroll pointed out that the song's drum shuffle could be adapted for one of Oasis' acoustic numbers.
 After a while "instead of adapting the drum shuffle, Noel seemed to have adapted the whole song and renamed it Half The World Away".
 Despite the input and being able to play the pattern well, McCarroll (along with the rest of the band) were invited to leave the studio for a break, but it turned out to be just an excuse so Gallagher could record the drum track himself.

 Conversely, producer Owen Morris recalled the Congress House session as "very weird, very strange", as tensions between Gallagher and McCarroll reached a breaking point.
 Gallagher insulted McCarroll for taking six attempts to put down the drum track for "(It's Good) to Be Free", and Morris reported that Gallagher told McCarroll "You aren’t going near the drum kit on this one.
 Fuck off, right now" before recording "Half the World Away".

 In interviews, Gallagher has admitted the tune to "Half the World Away" was adapted from "This Guy's in Love with You" by Bacharach and Hal David.
 He commented "It sounds exactly the same.
 I'm surprised he hasn't sued me yet!"
 Gallagher sang "This Guy's in Love with You" live in 1996 at a Burt Bacharach concert at the London Festival Hall while Bacharach accompanied him on piano and conducted the orchestra.

 Some of the borrowing in the song is from Gallagher's own work: the line "My body feels young but my mind is very old" was adapted from the second line of the earlier song "Comin' On Strong" ("You said body was young but your mind was very old"), a song that would later itself be reworked by the Chemical Brothers as "Setting Sun", with Noel's vocals and lyrics retained.

+In 2024, as part of the Definitely Maybe 30th Anniversary Tour, Liam performed the song live for the first time and it remained on the setlist throughout the tour.
+Starting with the Live '25 Tour, Noel resumed singing duties during an acoustic set while Liam temporarily leaves the stage, as the band did regularly when performing.